Sequential-circuits/facesearcher/README.md

 - Robotic Arm kit with 6 axis
 - 6 servos
 - PCA9685 controller
-- Xbox Kinect 360 (NOT the Kinect One)
+- Xbox Kinect 360 (NOT the Kinect One: even though the code implements also the V2, it does not use it at this moment)
 - Camera IMX219 with a long flat cable

 You will have to install the libraries Adafruit ServoKit, OpenCV, and Freenect V1.
 There are excellent guides at [this link](https://naman5.wordpress.com/2014/06/24/experimenting-with-kinect-using-opencv-python-and-open-kinect-libfreenect/) for the Kinect and [this link](https://github.com/AnbuKumar-maker/AI-on-Jetson-Nano/blob/master/Installing%20PCA9685%20Motor%20Driver%20in%20Jetson%20Nano) for the controller and servos.